ashokgaire/crypto_currency/README.md

   ### top dependency used in this project
-   - elliptic    (elliptic curve cryptography
+   - elliptic    (elliptic curve cryptography)
-    - pubnub     (to broadcast updates to all block chain)
+    - pubnub     (to broadcast updates to all block)
     - redis      (in-memory data structure)